 Withdrawal-a reduction in a student's course load after census date.
 A withdrawal appears on the transcript as a grade of "W" but is not computed into the GPA.
-Students may not withdraw after 75% of the class has been completed.
+Students may not withdraw after 75% of the class has been completed, (exceptions may be made for a complete withdrawal).